personalrobotics/finchdrama/text/_sources/snapref.txt

-tabbed		command		called for side-effects (no return value) hexagon		predicate	returns a Boolean value hat		entry point	starts a thread of execution, i.e., a script cap		exit point	ends a thread
+tabbed		command		called for side-effects (no return value) hexagon		predicate	returns a Boolean value hat		entry point	starts a thread of execution, i.e., a script cap		exit point	ends a procedure or thread
 ===============	===============	====================================================